Diva cup problems: Do you want to know what they are? Then keep on reading our complete guide to problems with menstrual

 How to Avoid Problems with Menstrual Cups

-You’ll have the best results if you start with a good quality cup (see these top 5 rated menstrual cup brands), understand how to use it, and get the right size for your body’s anatomy.
+You’ll have the best results if you start with a good quality cup, understand how to use it, and get the right size for your body’s anatomy.

 Giving it a try is the best way to decide if it’s for you!
 But, make sure you persevere for at least a few cycles and don’t give up too easily.
 It takes time to figure out how to use menstrual cups correctly.